This post contains affiliate links, marked by

 Also, it’s worth it for me as I often plan purchases for my home improvements so I’m sure I’ll spend a certain amount.

-The range isn’t brilliant, but it’s still a good discount.
+The range isn’t extremely wide, but it’s still a good range, and a good discount.
 Still, there are other useful ways of taking advantage of TopCashback gift cards.

 More TopCashback gift card perks:

 With TopCashback* you can get up to a 12% bonus added on top of your cashback when you choose to receive it as a gift card or e-gift voucher.